-George Mosher was a successful entrepreneur who started a company called National Business Furniture and grew it to a nationally famous company.
+George Mosher was a successful entrepreneur who started a company called National Business Furniture and grew it to a nationally renowned company.

 After selling it, he donated his time, money and considerable talent to helping other aspiring entrepreneurs to start their companies.
-He went a step futher by investing in over 200 start ups.
+He went a step further by investing in over 200 startups.

 He was the single greatest and most generous individual angel investor in the State of Wisconsin.

-To ensure that George’s legacy lives on, a Scholarship Fund has been created to cover the costs of qualifying entrepreneurs to quality coaching, mentoring and connections to resoures they need to succeed in growing their companies.
+To ensure that George’s legacy lives on, a Scholarship Fund has been created to cover the costs of qualifying entrepreneurs to receive quality coaching, mentoring and connections to resources they need to succeed in growing their companies.

 Please send your check to: